gwynacua/Network-Scanner-GUI/README.md

 This project is developed for learning and educational purposes only

-This project is a Python-based automated network scanner that integrates with Nmap and with GUI The program scans a home network, including potential IoT devices, to identify connected devices and their open ports.
+This project is a Python-based automated network scanner that integrates with Nmap and with GUI.
+The program scans a home network, including potential IoT devices, to identify connected devices and their open ports.
 It flags preconfigured high-risk ports and provides a brief discussion of the associated security risks, helping users understand potential vulnerabilities.